sathomas/jsDataV.is/src/text/ch3/05-click-events.md

 ### Step 2: Handle Click Events

 The sparklines library makes it easy for us to handle click events.
 When users click on a chart region, the library generates a custom `sparklineClick` event.
-The event data includes all the normal click properties, plus information about where on the chart the user clicked.
+The event data includes all of the normal click properties, plus information about where on the chart the user clicked.
 To be notified of clicks, we define a handler for that custom event.

 ``` {.javascript .numberLines}
 $('#stock')